 Section 1.
-The regular meeting of the Post shall be held at a suitable facility on the 3rd Tuesday each month, at which may be transacted such business as may properly be brought up for action; such meetings may be converted into entertainment meetings, as may be deemed advisable by the officers of the Post.
+The regular meeting of the Post shall be held at a suitable facility on the 4th Wednesday of each month, at which may be transacted such business as may properly be brought up for action; such meetings may be converted into entertainment meetings, as may be deemed advisable by the officers of the Post.

 Section 2.
 The Post Commander or a majority of the Post Executive Committee shall have the power to call a special meeting of the Post at any time.